erleonard/erleonard.github.io/_posts/2017-03-18-Azure-Rename-Subscription.md

 <br>
 ![screenshot_01](https://erleonard.github.io/assets/images/2017/subscriptionrename-05.PNG)

-Once the change is complete, it can take up to 10 minutes for the portal to reflect the change.
+Once the change is complete, it can take up to 10 minutes for the portal to reflect the changes.